 We have made significant inroads in reducing cardboard and plastic across our packing, shipping and distribution.
 Every effort is taken to ensure all packaging is essential and optimises space.

-For our notebooks and smaller items, tissue paper is used for packing rather than cellophane or polybags.
-We have invested in new machinery at our UK warehouse to recycle all cardboard, which is used in place of plastic bubble wrap.
-Suppliers are asked to use more eco-friendly and natural alternatives to silica gel.
+For our stationery and smaller items, tissue paper is used for packing rather than cellophane or polybags.
+We have invested in new machinery at our UK warehouse to recycle cardboard, which is used in place of plastic bubble wrap.
+In place of silica gel, suppliers are now required to use more eco-friendly alternatives.

-We carefully plan our buying schedule in order to ship full containers, use vacuum packing where possible, and allow plenty of time for sea transportation rather than air.
-Maritime shipping is the most carbon-efficient mode of transportation and more efficient than road or air transport.
+We carefully plan our buying schedule to ship full containers, use vacuum packing where possible, and allow plenty of time for sea transportation rather than air.

-In our UK offices we sort and manage our recycling using centralised recycling stations and re-use office equipment and packaging cartons where possible.
-All new staff are gifted re-usable mugs and encouraged to follow our paperless approach, only using the printer when absolutely necessary and printing double-sided.
+In our UK offices we sort and manage our recycling and re-use office equipment and packaging cartons where possible.
+Staff are encouraged to follow our paperless approach.

 We carefully select license partners and brands, taking on accounts and charitable organisations whose ethics align with ours.
 Our UK license portfolio includes Huskup, Moomin, Paddington, Royal Society for the Protection of Birds (RSPB), Royal Horticultural Society (RHS), Battersea Dogs Home and National Trust.
 We are especially proud to partner with Oxfam, and to have worked with TKMaxx on behalf of Comic Relief.